Honey / Royal Jelly

 Flavors/Temps: Honey – Sweet, Neutral.
 Royal Jelly – Bitter, Neutral.

-History/Folklore: Honey has long been used in cooking, baking, drinks, alcohol and mixed with medicinal herbs in tablet and pill forms by many cultures worldwide.
+History / Folklore: Honey has long been used in cooking, baking, drinks, alcohol and mixed with medicinal herbs in tablet and pill forms by many cultures worldwide.
 Honey is a gourmet product of the French island of Corsica, with its own certification, in the same way that champagne is certified in France.

 The viscosity of honey is impacted by both temperature and water content.
 The higher the water content, the more easily honey flows.

 Because honey contains electrolytes in the form of acids and minerals it has some degree of electrical conductivity.
-Honey also can effect polarized light by rotating the polarization plane.
+Honey also can affect polarized light by rotating the polarization plane.
 Fructose will give a negative rotation and glucose a positive rotation.
 This overall rotational effect is used to measure the ratio of the mixture.
 Also like all sugar compounds, honey will caramelize if heated sufficiently, becoming darker in color.
 Unlike many other liquids, honey has very poor thermal conductivity and will therefore take a long time to reach thermal equilibrium.
-Heating honey is usually done on the lowest temperatures and for the shortest amounts of time possible.
+Heating honey is usually done at the lowest temperatures and for the shortest amounts of time possible.

 If you are suffering from a hangover from drinking too much alcohol, use a honey and water mixture as honey is gentle on the stomach and its sugars help speed up oxidation of alcohol by the liver, acting as a “sobering” agent.
-(You can also mix honey, orange juice and a bit of yogurt as an effective remedy as well.)
+(You can also mix honey, orange juice, and a bit of yogurt as an effective remedy as well.)

 Honey wine, also called mead, is made with honey and water with yeast added for fermentation.